 Overall, this board suits guitarists looking for a bargain-powered pedalboard.
 But remember the power supply won’t work with 18V effects units, so if you use one, you’ll have to buy an extra power supply.

-- Neat – The power supply features built-in output jacks, so no messy wires are running to and from you effects units
+- Neat – The power supply features built-in output jacks, so no messy wires are running to and from your effects units.

 A pedalboard is a platform, usually made from a hardwearing material, that lets you store your effects pedals in the order you see fit.